abarker/typped/src/typped/README_pratt.rst

 The method takes an argument ``val_type``.
 Note that now whenever the ``val_type`` is set for the *node* it should be for an *instance* of the type specifier.
-Perhaps it should be called ``val_type_actual``, or else just set the full ``TypeSig`` and specify that the can only contain instances.
+Perhaps it should be called ``val_type_actual``, or else just set the full ``TypeSpec`` and specify that the can only contain instances.
 Then, all the literals have instances set for them as ``val_type_actual``.
 Going up the parse tree, the higher nodes look down at the ``val_type_actual`` values of their children to obtain the actual types of the type specifiers.